 The race will be held at Twin Lakes State Park in Green Bay Virginia.
-The race features a 3.47 mile loop.
+The race features a 3.4 mile loop.
 A 10 mile option is also available for those who don’t want to run the entire 12 or 24 hours.
-The relay option also returns this year.
-Teams will be composed of 4 runners.
-They can be same gender or mixed gender teams.
 Participants will have full aid available to them every time they complete a loop.

 Seen enough?
 Head over to the registration page: